Australian Cattle Dog

 Cattle dogs were used to herd cattle on the vast ranches of Australia, so they developed a breed that was lean, energetic and muscular.
 The dogs drove cattle by nipping their heels or tails.
 Hence the word, "heeler."

 Australian cattle dogs are never merle or roan.
 The coloring is called ticking.
+The blue heeler is possibly the best known colour.

 The ears are erect, giving the dog an alert appearance.